23 Ways To Counter Writer’s Block

 21. Best of the month

-Write a wrap-up of your blog posts during the month.
-This can be a quick summary for readers who missed one of your previous posts.
+Write a wrap-up of your blog posts for the month.
+This should be a brief summary for readers who may have missed any of your previous posts.

 22. Burst your guns (not for the faint-hearted)

 Go on a critique rampage.
-Disagree with an expert in your field while providing insight on the stand you take.
-This step should however only be considered when you have a valid reason to disagree.
+Disagree with an expert in your field while providing insight on the stance you take.
+However, this step should only be considered when you have a valid reason to disagree.
 Otherwise, when feedback starts rolling in, you may be on the receiving end.

 There you go, folks.
 Next time your creative juices are drained, follow one of the above tips.
 You are guaranteed to have an abundance of topics to keep your hungry readers satisfied for a couple of months.